charlieqi02/charlieqi02.github.io/_pages/about.md

 My research interests primarily lie in the domains of graph neural networks and machine learning, with a particular emphasis on reasoning over dynamic systems, such as temporal knowledge graphs, and graph representation learning.
 Additionally, I am open to extending my research interests to related fields, including common sense reasoning and causal inference.

 ## News
-**Sep 2, 2024**
+**Aug 15, 2024**
-My paper [From Semantics to Hierarchy: A Hybrid Euclidean-Tangent-Hyperbolic Space Model for Temporal Knowledge Graph Reasoning](http://academicpages.github.io/files/paper1.pdf) is now available on ArXiv (In submission to AAAI-25).
+My paper [From Semantics to Hierarchy: A Hybrid Euclidean-Tangent-Hyperbolic Space Model for Temporal Knowledge Graph Reasoning](/files/paper.html) is in submission to AAAI-25.